Dr Aikaterina (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 /My Private Practice

-From 2002 and for about 16 years, I worked as a disability professional (special educator) and an educational psychologist in private and public institutions both in Greece and in the United Kingdom.
+From 2002 and for about 16 years, I worked as a chartered disability practitioner and an educational psychologist in private and public institutions both in Greece and in the United Kingdom.
 Also, from 2015 and for approximately 3 years, I ran my own private practice in Greece, a “Special Education Centre for the Child, the Adolescent and the Family” focusing on children and adolescents with multiple and learning disabilities, as well as their families.
 The fact that I have experience in working with children without disabilities has helped me to enhance my intervention on a psychological, emotional, cognitive and social level, in a more comprehensive way.
 I have organised educational seminars and academic conferences and I have done voluntary work as a counsellor for persons with disabilities regarding social welfare issues at the Greek Red Cross, the World Summer Games Special Olympics and at summer camps.

 My work experience as the headteacher of four Special Education Pre-Primary Schools (most of my time was dedicated to the ”Special Pre-Primary School for the Blind” in Athens) has taught me the importance of listening to parents and cooperating in a professional but friendly manner.
 Moreover, as the owner and director of a private practice, I tried to develop my organisational and multitasking skills, as I played the part of facilitator among parents, children, other professionals and external stakeholders.
 As a result, I have learned to solve problems in a peaceful, yet decisive way and to take initiative as appropriate, always prioritising the wellbeing of children and their families.